GhentAnalysis/websiteInstructions/README.md

 You’ll land on a wordpress design page where you can find everything you need to make adjustments

+# Make a backup

+The list of back-ups can be found [at this page](https://epp.ugent.be/wp-admin/admin.php?page=ai1wm_backups), were you also could restore an old version or make a new backup.

+# Plugins

+[Plugins](https://epp.ugent.be/wp-admin/plugins.php) are very useful tools that are provided by the large wordpress community.
+For example, there is no easy way to implement a table that lists a bunch of things, such as the PhD theses: https://epp.ugent.be/index.php/phdtheses/
+Therefore, I searched for a table plugin that does exactly this!

+Please keep the plugins a bit up to date.
+Just follow [this link](https://epp.ugent.be/wp-admin/update-core.php), “select all” and update.
 Regularly updating plugins has the disadvantage that the way something has to be changed/added/… changes.
 Usually, this is to your advantage.
 Don’t be a dinosaur that hates change.
 PS: it is possible that the guidelines in this text are not always up-to-date just because of this.

-# Make a backup

-On the side panel you can find a “All-in-One WP Migration” plugin, “export” the website to “file” (first option in the dropdown menu).
-This file can be used to “import” the entire website.

-# Plugins

-Plugins are very useful tools that are provided by the large wordpress community.
-For example, there is no easy way to implement a table that lists a bunch of things, such as the PhD theses: https://epp.ugent.be/index.php/phdtheses/
-Therefore, I searched for a table plugin that does exactly this!

-Press “plugins” on the side panel, you’ll find a list of the installed plugins there.
-Press “add new” to implement a new plugin and don’t forget to activate it.
+To implement a new plugin, go to [this page](https://epp.ugent.be/wp-admin/plugin-install.php) were you can browse and install new plugins.
+Don’t forget to activate it.
 How to use the plugin is usually explained on the page of that plugin.

-Please keep the plugins a bit up to date.
-Just follow [this link](https://epp.ugent.be/wp-admin/update-core.php), “select all” and update

 # How to change something on the website?